-We recognised the ongoing impact of the pandemic and we commissioned an independent review of the HSCP front door for adult services in partnership with individuals, families and professionals in order to ensure that the single point of access to adult services was fit for purpose as we move towards recovery.
+We recognised the ongoing impact of the pandemic and we commissioned an independent review of the HSCP Front Door for adult services in partnership with individuals, families and professionals in order to ensure that the single point of access to adult services was fit for purpose as we move towards recovery.

-The review noted many strengths of our approach, mainly in terms of our rapid access occupational therapy service, our talking points and the single point of access model.
+The review noted many strengths of our approach, mainly in terms of our rapid access Occupational Therapy service, our Talking Points and the single point of access model.
 The report also noted some key recommendations to strengthen our front door including:

-- Widening the multi-disciplinary element of our front door to include access to rehabilitation physiotherapy, rehabilitation nurse (prescriber), pharmacy, technology enabled care and money advice. - Operating a daily huddle model to support our right support, right place, and right person approach to referrals. - Strengthening our call handling model to free up our social work assistants to complete less complex assessments. - Streamlining our assessment and resource allocation process to reduce duplication and make more user friendly for individuals and families.
+- Widening out the Multi-disciplinary element of our front door to include access to Rehab Physio, Rehab Nurse (prescriber), Pharmacy, technology enabled care and money advice. - Operating a daily huddle model to support our right support, right place, right person approach to referrals. - Strengthening our call handling model to free up our social work assistants to complete less complex assessments. - Streamline our assessment and resource allocation process to reduce duplication and make more user friendly for individuals and families.